redwoodjs/example-store-stripe/README.md

 ```

 You'll need one more Stripe env var: the Stripe webhook secret (`STRIPE_WEBHOOK_SK`).
-You can get it from the [Stripe CLI](https://stripe.com/docs/stripe-cli):
+You can get it from the [Stripe CLI](https://stripe.com/docs/stripe-cli) (see the link for installation instructions):

 ```
 stripe listen --api-key=sk_test_... --print-secret